15-150: Principles of Functional Programming

 We saw higher-order list functions last time.
 We also saw function composition, given by SML's infix operator o.

-We discussed staging.
+We then discussed staging.
 Staging takes advantage of the nested lambda form of a curried function to move parts of a computation close to the place where the arguments required for the computation appear.
 This can save computation time in a function that can do some of its work as soon as it sees its first argument, for instance.
 When called several times with the same first argument and different second arguments, the function can reuse the results of these early partial computations, since they are available in the environment part of the closure associated with the function that expects the second argument.

 Key Concepts